- Docs

 Automation Triggers

-Automation triggers in Files.com define when an automation should run.
-After selecting the automation type, such as Copy Files, Move Files, Import Files, or Run Sync, you choose a trigger to determine how the automation starts.
-Triggers provide flexibility to schedule file operations, respond to real-time file activity, run manual workflows, or integrate with third-party systems.
-Files.com supports a variety of trigger types that support both scheduled and event-based use cases.
+Automation triggers in Files.com define when an automation runs.
+After selecting an automation type like Copy Files, Move Files, Import Files, or Run Sync, you choose a trigger that determines how the automation starts.

 Scheduled Triggers